YagubMammedov/solutions_repo-main/docs/1 Physics/2 Gravity/Problem_2.md

 ```math
 v_{3} = \sqrt{v_{esc}^2 + (v_{planet} - v_{sun\_esc})^2}
 ```

 ### Explanation:
 - These formulas are in **inline math mode** for Markdown.
+- Make sure you are using a platform or tool that supports **MathJax** or **KaTeX** (like Jupyter notebooks, GitHub, or certain Markdown editors) to properly render LaTeX.

+Let me know if you have any issues or need further assistance!

+### Explanation:
+- These formulas are in **inline math mode** for Markdown.